PHELAT/NavigationResult/README.md

 })
 ```
 ## Update NavHostFragment's id
-You can update NavHostFragment's id at runtime using `updateNavHostFragmentId`:
+You can update NavHostFragment's id at runtime using `updateNavHostFragmentId` function:
 ```kotlin
 // This function is only available for FragmentResultActivity updateNavHostFragmentId(R.id.anotherNavHostFragment)
 ```
-## Navigate with `requestCode` from FragmentResultActivity
+## Navigate with request code from FragmentResultActivity
-You can navigate with requestCode as you would do from BundleFragment also from FragmentResultActivity.
+You can navigate with request code from FragmentResultActivity as you would do using BundleFragment.
 ## Sample
 You can checkout the sample project for NavigationResult from [here](https://github.com/PHELAT/NavigationResult/tree/master/app)
 ## Dependency